Cameronsplaze/AWS-ContainerManager/Examples/README.md

 ## Adding a new Example Config to the Repo

-1) Ask if it's a game I'll want to support, either by [Issues](https://github.com/Cameronsplaze/AWS-ContainerManager/issues) or [Discussions](https://github.com/Cameronsplaze/AWS-ContainerManager/discussions/categories/q-a).
+1) Ask if it's a container I'll want to support, either by [Issues](https://github.com/Cameronsplaze/AWS-ContainerManager/issues) or [Discussions](https://github.com/Cameronsplaze/AWS-ContainerManager/discussions/categories/q-a).
 (Even if I don't add it here, I might still help you add it to your fork)
 2) Create a new file in this [./Examples](./) directory.
 Make sure it ends with `*.example.yaml`.
 3) Make sure it correctly Synths.
 (If you're doing a PR, it'll happen automatically)
 4) Once it Synths, add it to the "Settings -> Branches -> `main` -> Required Status Checks" list.
 (If you don't have permissions, remind me to inside the PR please).